mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- The button is stuck and is stopping the traffic every 15 seconds, pedestrians are also taking chances as some cars are ignoring the signal, 20th November :- [8446120](https://www.fixmystreet.com/report/8446120)
 - Dumped chest of drawers, 20th November :- [8446006](https://www.fixmystreet.com/report/8446006)
 - Street lamp in bush at the entrance to the cul de sac has been out for over a week now., 20th November :- [8445897](https://www.fixmystreet.com/report/8445897)
 - Near Bushcombe House Farm, 20th November :- [8445788](https://www.fixmystreet.com/report/8445788)